 May is National Stroke Awareness Month.
-To highlight the condition, Lee H. Schwamm, MD, executive vice chairman of Neurology, director of the Mass General Stroke Service and a leader in the Mass General Institute for Heart, Vascular and Stroke Care, shares information about strokes, warning signs and advances in stroke care at the hospital.
+To highlight the condition, Lee H. Schwamm, MD, executive vice chairman of Neurology and director of the Mass General Stroke Service, shares information about strokes, warning signs and advances in stroke care at the hospital.

 What is a stroke?

 Stroke is the fourth leading cause of death in America and a leading cause of adult disability.
 A stroke occurs when a blood clot blocks an artery – or a blood vessel breaks – interrupting blood flow to an area of the brain.
 When either happens, brain cells begin to die and brain damage occurs.

 There is a very simple acronym to remember called FAST.
 The acronym stands for common stroke symptoms and a critical call to action: Face drooping, Arm weakness, Speech difficulty and Time to call 911.
 Not all strokes present in this way, but if those symptoms are present it should be considered a stroke until proven otherwise.